 2. Offer breathing space

 It is understandable that shops want to display all of their products to showcase how much choice there is and to make sure to improve upselling and add-on buying.
 However, by not giving customers the freedom to walk around the shop, they become fearful that they may knock something over or damage the products.
-Cramming products in can make your shop look messy and unwelcoming.
+Cramming products can make your shop look messy and unwelcoming.

 How to fix your space and displays: